rtm516/GeyserMC-wiki/Current-Limitations.md

 With Geyser being a protocol translator between two different games with two different codebases, there are a handful of limitations that Geyser is unfortunately unable to handle.
 Despite Minecraft Bedrock and Java being quite close in comparison, there are some vast differences in many areas.

-The following things cannot be fixed without changes to Bedrock.
+The following things cannot be fixed without changes to Bedrock or the Java protocol in general.
 As of now, they are not fixable in Geyser.

 - Custom heads in inventories
 - Clickable links in chat